So, like many of you, I used to suffer from insomnia.

 I want to see if she's gotten the help that she needs.

-She's reaching out, crying out, screaming out for help, and I think it would be the the nice Christmas spirit thing to do to help that young lady.
+And I think it would be the nice Christmas spirit thing to do to help that young lady.

-Maybe I'll send her Sherry's berries for Christmas.
+Maybe I'll send her Sherry's Berries for Christmas.

 Anything that'll make her happy again.